comunica/Article-ISWC2023-SolidQuery/content/approach.md

 {:#approach}

 In this section, we introduce techniques for handling Solid's structural properties discussed in [](#solid).
-Our goal is not to introduce additional components or structural properties to the Solid ecosystem, but instead, we use what the Solid ecosystem provides today, and investigate how to query over this as performant as possible.
+We do not introduce any additional components or structural properties to the Solid ecosystem;
+instead, we use what Solid vaults already provide today, and investigate how to query over them as efficiently as possible.
-We start by discussing the preliminaries of the formalities we will introduce.
+We start by discussing the preliminaries of the formalizations we will introduce.
 Next, we discuss our pipeline-based link queue approach.
 Then, we discuss two novel discovery approaches for LTQP.
 Finally, we discuss their implementations.